ramanugut/MumatecTasking/README.md

 - **designer** – handle design tasks and manage assets.
 - **client** – view only their own projects.
 - **guest** – limited read-only access.

+Organization admins can access the new **Organization Management** page at `org.html` to create teams, assign projects and link clients to users.

 ## Workflow Documentation
 For an overview of task statuses, priorities, and categories, see [WORKFLOW.md](./WORKFLOW.md).